tytydraco/yessleep/out/The_left_building.md

 My legs weakened.
 My heart pounded in my ears.
 My breath came short.
 I tried to scream, but only a dry whisper came out.
 Then I heard it, a dark, steady male voice:

 “Forward.
 Forward.”

 I felt an unnatural force push me toward the balcony.
 The railing was gone.
 Only concrete remained between me and the fall .
 I realized quickly, it wanted me to jump.
+I whispered, trembling,

+“Backwards... backwards…”

-I whispered, trembling, “Backwards... backwards…” “Forward.
-Forward,” the entity repeated.
+“Forward.
+Forward”.
+The entity repeated.

 Suddenly, a massive cabinet beside me tilted, then crashed to the floor, blocking the path forward to the balcony.
 In the rising dust, I saw faint, clean traces of tiny children’s palms.
 I finally could scream a deep, raw, uncontrollable sound from somewhere inside me, and ran, taking the stairs four, five at a time, not daring to look back.